subawocit/cs291k/README.md

   Our findings highlighted the importance of selecting appropriate pre-training strategies and backbone architectures for improving landslide detection performance.

 # About the Authors
 This project was part of the CS291K: Machine Learning and Data Mining course.
-Study design and code implementation were developed by me ([Yuchen Hou](https://github.com/subawocit)) and [Vihaan Akshaay Rajendiran](https://github.com/VihaanAkshaay).
+Study design and code implementation were done by me ([Yuchen Hou](https://github.com/subawocit)) and [Vihaan Akshaay Rajendiran](https://github.com/VihaanAkshaay).

 # Implementation Details